 subscriptions _ =

 Our example app is quite simple and doesn’t use the model to create a subscription.
-But other apps could use the value contained in our model to create more sophisticated subscriptions.
+But other apps may use it to build complex subscriptions.

 main =